fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

 ```
 On `line 1`, we call the `.all?` method on the array object `[1, 2, 3]`, passing in a block (denoted by the `do...end` reserved words immediately following the `.all?` method call).
 The block takes a single parameter, `num` and is executed once per element in the calling array object.

-The `.all?` method iterates through each element of the array object, passing it to the block parameter `num`.
-On `line 2`, the local variable `num` is initialised and assigned to the array element passed by the block parameter `num`.
+The `.all?` method iterates through each element of the array object, passing it to the block.
+On `line 2`, the local variable `num` is assigned to the array element passed by the `all?` method.
 We then call the `Integer#>` method on this value, passing in an integer object `2` as an argument.
 This will return a boolean based on whether the value of the array element is greater than `2`.
 As there is no explicit return in our block, the boolean returned by the `Integer#>` method call is what will be implicitly returned by the block.

 The `.all?` method will return `true` if all of the return values of the block evaluate to `true`.
 Not all array elements are greater than `2`, so the `.all?` method call will return `false`.